Daryl K. “Doc” Seaman has been described as a hero, icon, pioneer, philanthropist, visionary and legend.

 - Registered Canadian amateur athletic associations; and

-- Other general charitable purposes as the Board of Directors of the Calgary Foundation shall determine.
+- Other general charitable purposes as the Board of Directors of Calgary Foundation shall determine.